mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Thi stood up and looked at the crowd so as not to rouse suspicion.

 "Stay low and walk ahead of me," thi said and held hae hand out slightly for him to take it.
 He had no reason to trust this maman but was desperate for a way out, so he took hae hand and walked slowly and quietly out from the crowd.
 When they got well enough away, the maman bent down to him and whispered, "Keep running toward Ulu.
 Stop on the far side of the valley, under the fallen tree.
-Run!", pushing Kipnu out of the pavilion.
+Run!", pushing Kipnu out of the dome.
 He looked back for a second and saw nothing but a closed flap of black cloth.
 Naked and hungry, he made a break for some fallen tree he had never seen before in the darkest part of the island.

 _I've escaped!
 But surely they'll be after me soon._